cambridge-cares/TheWorldAvatar/Agents/TimeSeriesExample/README.md

 Please note the caveats below before attempting to build the service using Docker:

 * The example visualisation within the Docker image will be based on the current content of the `<root>\dtvf_visualisation\queried_data` repository at the point of building the image.
-This is also the repository to which all queried data files are written automatically  if the `output.directory` field in the [requirements file] is not changed.
+This is also the repository to which all queried data files are written automatically  if the `output.directory` field in the [properties file] is not changed.
-* A valid Mapbox API key (which can be obtained for free by signing up) must be provided in the [requirements file]
+* A valid Mapbox API key (which can be obtained for free by signing up) must be provided in the [properties file]
 * A connection to the internet is required to contact remote resources and use the mapping libraries.

 #### 3.2.
 Docker Commands